-For a dish that is not widely eaten or served today in Ireland, Colcannon remains remarkably widely known throughout the country and is a big part of traditional Irish cooking.
+Colcannon remains widely known throughout Ireland and is a big part of traditional Irish cooking.
 Serve it as a side dish, or atop your Guinness stew.
+Atop any stew, really.

 I have made several versions of Beef & Guinness, and this Casserole dish by Rita Meade of Berry Lodge & Cookery School is among my favorites.
 Slainte